Language model developers should report train-test overlap: Introduction

 \TrainTestOverlap can arise for several reasons.
 First, since evaluation datasets are often made public on the Internet (e.g. via public repositories like GitHub and Hugging Face), these datasets may be scraped and then trained upon.
 Second, since evaluation datasets often use already-public material (e.g. the held-out examples in SQuAD still depend on public Wikipedia data \citep{rajpurkar2016squad100000questionsmachine}), the underlying data may be easily trained upon.
 Third, since evaluation datasets are often input into models to conduct evaluations (e.g. to evaluate GPT-4 via the OpenAI API), these datasets may be stored and used to train future models.
 Better understanding how \trainTestOverlap arises may facilitate solutions for appropriately navigating the challenges it presents \citep{oren2023proving}.

 A growing literature demonstrates high \trainTestOverlap for language models, which contributes to significant degradation in performance between seen and unseen test examples \citep{lewis2020question,elangovan2021memorization,vu2023koala}.
 For example, OpenAI initially reported that GPT-4 had achieved state-of-the-art performance on a test set of Codeforces coding questions, claiming that there was no contamination \citep{openai2023gpt4}.
 Yet it was later demonstrated\footnote{See \url{https://twitter.com/cHHillee/status/1635790330854526981?lang=en}} that while GPT-4 achieves 100\% accuracy for 10 pre-2021 problems, the model achieves 0\% accuracy on more recent problems.
-More generally, \citet{kapoor2022leakage} document that test data often leaks into training data across many domains.
-Therefore, improving the community's understanding \trainTestOverlap will increase the validity of, and trust in, evaluations.
+More recently, Anthropic claimed a "zero to one" moment in solving Capture The Flag tasks \citep{anthropic_strategic_warning_2025}.
+Yet Transluce found that Claude 3.5 solves broken tasks by memorizing answers and hallucinating them \citep{mengk20_tweet_2025}.
+More generally, \citet{kapoor2023leakage} document that test data often leaks into training data across many domains.
+Therefore, improving the community's understanding of \trainTestOverlap will increase the validity of, and trust in, evaluations.

-Given the value of understanding \trainTestOverlap, we study the practices of 30 language model.
+Given the value of understanding \trainTestOverlap, we study the practices of 30 language models.
 We find that \nGood have published sufficient data for the AI community to contextualize \trainTestOverlap: \nOpen have released open-source datasets that the community can inspect for \trainTestOverlap, and \nPublished have published their methodology and statistics for \trainTestOverlap.
 The remaining 23 models do report evaluation results on public test sets, but do not (adequately) report \trainTestOverlap results.
-In parallel to models reporting \trainTestOverlap, the community is building black-box methods to estimate \trainTestOverlap without access to training data \citep{golchin2023time,shi2023detecting,oren2023proving}, but these approaches are quite limited at present.
-We take the position that \textit{language model developers should report \trainTestOverlap}.
+In parallel to models reporting \trainTestOverlap, the community is building black-box methods to estimate \trainTestOverlap without access to training data \citep{golchin2023time,shi2023detecting,oren2023proving}, but these approaches are quite limited at present. \textbf{We take the position that language model developers should report \trainTestOverlap}.